Section: Maintenance Commands (8)

 destroyed or changed.
 To use this option, dnsmasq must be compiled

 with the correct support.
-The Lua interpreter is intialised once, when
+The Lua interpreter is initialised once, when

 dnsmasq starts, so that global variables persist between lease